FAA to revamp oversight after two deadly Boeing crashes

 Elwell defended collaboration with aircraft makers and airlines, saying that sharing information gives the FAA more knowledge about emerging risks.
 The process, he said, has "consistently produced safe aircraft designs for decades."

-The inspector general also plans to examine the widespread use of automated systems to fly airplanes and look into whether the FAA is making sure airlines are adequately training pilots to handle situations when such features fail.
+The inspector general also plans to examine the widespread use of automated systems to fly airplanes, to look into whether the FAA is making sure airlines are adequately training pilots to handle situations when such features fail, and why the FAA was the last safety regulator in the world to ground the plane after the second crash.

+Other regulators decided "they needed to drive risk to zero, and they did that by grounding the aircraft," Scovel said.

+Elwell defended the FAA's decision, as he has before, by saying it acted as soon as "refined" tracking data indicated that the flight path of the Ethiopian plane was similar to Lion Air's.
+Previous data about the Ethiopian flight path, he said, was "unreliable."

 Multiple investigations into the 737 Max crashes are focusing on the new automated system that can push the plane's nose down to prevent an aerodynamic stall.